raspberrypilearning/scratch-3-phrasebook/en/step_7.md

 --- /hint ---
 --- /hints ---

 I also included the phrase "How much does it cost?" and used some coins as my sprite costume.
+This sprite can also be found in the project resources.
 What other phrases might you need if you are going to a country that speaks a different language?
 --- /task ---